-- assess your child’s special educational needs
+- assess your child’s educational, health and care (EHC) needs

-- make a statement of their needs
+- make a statement of their special educational needs

-- reassess their needs
+- reassess their special educational needs